Passive Air Sampling

 6. Can Radiello® be used for soil vapor?

 The manufacturer cautions against using these samplers for applications such as soil vapor sampling, where the air flow is limited.
 There needs to be sufficient air flow by the sorbent media to apply the established sampling rates.
-ALS - Columbia is currently participating in a study that is evaluating Radiello®, among other passive samplers, for high concentration/soil vapor samples.
+ALS Environmental is currently participating in a study that is evaluating Radiello®, among other passive samplers, for high concentration/soil vapor samples.
 We will share results as soon as they are available.

 7. Do you have examples of projects where Radiello® has been used?